Use to summarize this article

 Investors who push for a rebrand right after the close are usually working from aesthetics, not strategy.
 That is a normal human reaction to writing a large check.
 You want the thing you funded to look like it deserves the money.

 The move is not to dismiss the feedback.
 It is to put it in a diagnostic frame.
-Say this: "We are running a structured brand audit over the next 30 days, including win-loss analysis and competitive positioning mapping.
+Something like: "We are running a structured brand audit over the next 30 days, including win-loss analysis and competitive positioning mapping.
 We will bring a recommendation with business rationale to the next board meeting."

 That does three things at once.
 It pulls the conversation out of opinion territory.
 It signals operational maturity.
 And it buys you 30 days to either build the case for the work or kill the conversation with data.